 English national pride was not prepared to countenance a Spanish King, who was also a Catholic and rebellion broke out led by Thomas Wyatt.
 Mary arrested her half-sister, Elizabeth, whom she suspected of compliance in the plot and sent her to the Tower after which the fires of revolt were extinguished.
 The Spanish were reluctant to allow Philip to depart for England until the threat posed by Jane Grey was removed.
 The unfortunate Jane and her husband were accordingly beheaded.

-Mary believed herself pregnant, but was humiliated when the desperately awaited child did not arrive at the due time and she had to accept that she had been mistaken.
-The Queen had in fact, suffered from a phantom pregnancy.
+Mary believed herself pregnant but was humiliated when the desperately awaited child did not arrive at the due time and she had to accept that she had been mistaken.
+The Queen had suffered from a phantom pregnancy.
 Philip, never particularly enamoured of her, left England shortly after, leaving Mary desolate and deserted and pathetically yearning for his return.

-Philip returned briefly to enlist England's support in a war against France, which lead to the loss of Calais, which had been in English hands since the conquests of Edward III, a source of great sadness to the Queen.
+Philip returned briefly to enlist England's support in a war against France, which led to the loss of Calais in 1558, which had been in English hands since the conquests of Edward III, a source of great sadness to the Queen.
 She was reported to have said at the time "When I am dead and chested you will find Calais written on my heart."
 Mary again believed herself pregnant of a child which would continue her work and ensure a Catholic succession.
 It turned out to be a tumour.

 (i) Isabella Clara Eugenia of Spain, (12 August 1566 - 1 December 1633), who married Albert VII, Archduke of Austria, had three children, all of whom died in infancy

 (ii) Catherine Michelle of Spain (10 October 1567 - 6 November 1597), married Charles Emmanuel I, Duke of Savoy.